 Every business has had to change and adapt in the wake of the mass international lockdowns that have been imposed to try to halt the spread of coronavirus.
 But, while many companies are sadly struggling, others are lucky enough to be in a position to continue growing, despite the global situation.
-For those businesses still looking to grow and add to their teams, lockdown presents the significant challenge of how to successfully integrate new members of staff to the team when everyone is working remotely.
+For those businesses still looking to grow and add to their teams, lockdown presents the significant challenge of how to successfully integrate and onboard remotely new members of staff to the team when everyone is working remotely.

 Joining a new company can be stressful enough under normal circumstances, but the challenge of starting a new job without even being able to meet any of your colleagues is even more daunting – for employers and employees alike.
 What does onboarding look like in the age of remote working?

 Under normal circumstances, overengineered meet-and-greets can feel false and forced and adding a little spontaneity and fun to the induction process is worthwhile.
 However, with everyone working remotely and coordination far more difficult, organisation is a must, so don’t be afraid to go overboard.